 In very simple words, there is a relation between body weight and strength, people with higher body weights tend to be stronger than people with lower body weights.
 That is also the reason, why a lot of sports have weight categories in their competition format.

-Consequently putting the weight lifted in relation to the body weight makes more sense than comparing the absolute weight lifted, as the absolute weight lifted doesn’t account for differences in body weight and you might end up comparing apples with oranges.
+Consequently, putting the weight lifted in relation to the body weight makes more sense than comparing the absolute weight lifted, as the absolute weight lifted doesn’t account for differences in body weight and you might end up comparing apples with oranges.

-The Power Snatch is a technically very demanding strength exercise, therefore it’s imperative to have a solid Power Snatch technique.
+The Power Snatch is a technically very demanding strength and power exercise, therefore it’s imperative to have a solid Power Snatch technique.
 I have outlined the necessity of technical mastery as the first step in the articles

 The most obvious reason why you need to have a solid Power Snatch technique is, that you want to prevent injuries.